trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/debugging-your-contracts.md

 ### (B) remove a breakpoint

 This command allows you to remove any of your existing breakpoints, with the same syntax as for adding them (see [example](#adding-and-removing-breakpoints) below).
-Type "B all" to remove all breakpoints.
+Type `B all` to remove all breakpoints.

 ### (c) continue until breakpoint